Columbus Child Custody Lawyers Protecting Your Children

 A lot can happen between now and when your child reaches adulthood.
 It can be valuable to think of child custody plans as living entities that require regular checkups, rather than something you set and forget.

 Over the years, parents often make little changes on their own.
 Those changes should be documented for the protection of both sides.
-Occasionally, big changes will need to be made, due to shifts in work schedules or other life events, and we are here to help with modification of child custody plans.
+Occasionally, big changes will need to be made due to shifts in work schedules or other life events, and we are here to help with the modification of child custody plans.

 We can also work with you if the other parent has stopped following the plans and they need to be enforced, or if you have been accused of violating the terms of the child custody order.